petersen65/PL0/README.md

 	* parameter for procedures
 	* boolean, real, string datatypes
 	* improved features for stdin and stdout
-	* optimizations like contant folding
+	* optimizations like constant folding